sprintly/traceview-chef/README.md

 apt
 ---

-Configures the Tracelytics repository and installs their packaging key.
+Configures the TraceView repository and installs their packaging key.

 python
 ------